 Where to stay in Ajanta

 Ajanta is perched above the hill and there is no accommodation in the vicinity.
-We stayed at Maharashtra Tourism Department Guesthouse in Aurangabad, not far from the airport.
+We stayed at the Maharashtra Tourism Department Guesthouse in Aurangabad, not far from the airport.
 There are many hotels and resorts in Aurangabad catering to all kinds of budgets and requirements.
 If you are going in peak season, all you would have to do is go online.
 You can also stay in Mumbai or Pune and visit Ajanta from there.

-Best time to visit Ajanta
+The best time to visit Ajanta

 The season that is absolutely avoidable is summer.
 Maharashtra has very hot summer months.
 A trip to Ajanta could be very depleting and exhausting leaving you continuously wiping your sweat and sipping gallons of water.